Everything In A Name: Abhimanyu Easwaran set to play first-class game in stadium named after him | Sports-Games

 How far can you go to satiate your passion for cricket?
 Ask Ranganathan Parameswaran Easwaran, who bought a huge piece of land in Dehradun back in 2005, spent an astronomical amount from his pocket to build a first-class cricket stadium.

-Come January 3, when Bengal take on hosts Uttarakhand in a Ranji Trophy Group B encounter, Easwaran can't be faulted for being a tad nostalgic when son Abhimanyu, an opener knocking on national team door, will be playing a first-class match at the 'Abhimanyu Cricket Academy Stadium'.
+Come January 3, when Bengal take on hosts Uttarakhand in a Ranji Trophy Group A encounter, Easwaran can't be faulted for being a tad nostalgic as son Abhimanyu, an opener knocking on national team door, will be playing a first-class match at the 'Abhimanyu Cricket Academy Stadium'.

 ''It is a proud moment for me to play a Ranji game at a ground where I have learnt all my cricket as a young boy.
 This is a result of his (father) love and hardwork and it is always a great feeling to come home but once you are on the field, the focus is on winning the game for Bengal,'' 27-year-old Abhimanyu, who has 19 hundreds and was recently part of the Indian Test squad in Bangladesh, told PTI on the eve of the match.